oitcode/samarium/README.md

 ## Issues

-If you face any issue or identify a vulnerability, please reaise an issue in github.
+If you face any issue please raise an issue in github.
+If you want to propose any enhancement please raise an issue in github.

 ## License